weatherforce/ipyreact/docs/source/react_comm_trial.md

 ### Receiving a communication within our front end objects

-Okay so now is the tricky part: from [jupyter notebook documentation](https://jupyter-notebook.readthedocs.io/en/stable/comms.html#opening-a-comm-from-the-kernel) on how to open a comm from the kernel, we can see that we have to register a target using Jupyter object imported dynamically.For our component to be able to work with it, we have several solutions:
+Okay so now is the tricky part: from [jupyter notebook documentation](https://jupyter-notebook.readthedocs.io/en/stable/comms.html#opening-a-comm-from-the-kernel) on how to open a comm from the kernel, we can see that we have to register a target using Jupyter object imported dynamically.
+For our component to be able to work with it, we have several solutions:
 - one would be to put everything coming from the kernel into a Context, and then pass this context to the rest of the component subcomponent.
 - another one would be to use React composition pattern, and pass received data to children through props.
 - a third one would be to use a redux store, and it would be then very similar to how ipywidgets work. (store would took the model place)

-This is a fundamental question on how we would like to build our futur library: Knowing that there are several way to achieve the absolute same result, but with different level of complexity, which one should we choose?
-Should we even choose one? do we need to let developpers access to all these different ways of achieving it? if so why ? and why not?
+This is a fundamental question on how we would like to build our future library: knowing that there are several ways to achieve the absolute same result, but with different levels of complexity, which one should we choose?
+Should we even choose one?
+Do we need to let developers access all these different ways of achieving it?
+If so why?
+And why not?

-In this very example we will use the second option, for simplicity, but we keep in mind that there is at the very least, two other options to achieve it, and most likely several more .
+In this very example we will use the second option, for simplicity, but we keep in mind that there is at the very least, two other options to achieve it, and most likely several more.

 So, for simplicity, we will create a comm and data object and pass it as props to App component.

-in appbar/appbarjs/src/index.js
+In `appbar/appbarjs/src/index.js`:

 ```javascript
 import React from 'react'